 - In a large bowl, whisk eggs, oil, brown sugar, and vanilla until well combined.
 Add the grated zucchini* and whisk until combined.
 Add the dry ingredients and use a rubber spatula or wooden spoon to stir the mixture until combined, being careful not to overmix.

 - Pour the batter into the prepared loaf pan and smooth the pan.
 Sprinkle the additional 2 tablespoons chocolate chips on top of the batter.
 Bake for 40-50 minutes, until a toothpick inserted into the center comes out clean (if there are melted chocolate chips on the toothpick, that's OK, just not raw batter).
-Place the loaf pan on a wire rack to cool.
-We like this best when it's still slightly warm and the chocolate chips are soft and melty.
+Place the loaf pan on a wire rack to cool for 10-15 minutes, then remove the bread from the pan and place directly on the rack to cool completely.